js-template/Autolist_backend/README.md

 - After your app is deployed, visit the `/admin` endpoint to create your admin user.
 - Railway's filesystem is ephemeral which is why any changes to the filesystem are not persisted between deploys.
 This is why, this template uses Cloudinary for media storage.

+  ## Your backend is Ready, Start the frontend from here